islabre1426/c00ltubee/README.md

 - Flask: For lightweight web server.
 - yt-dlp: For reliable downloader.
 - PyInstaller: For binaries distribution.
+- uv: For awesome Python project and package manager.
 - My friend: For inspiration!